 In recognition of the significant operational changes that were made across the consolidated entity during the 2015/16 financial year, the Remuneration Committee reviewed all salaries resulting in senior executives, with a base salary over \$200,000 per annum, agreeing to accept a 10% reduction in base salary from 1 July 2016.
+The base salary and other benefits of the Group's KMP and other senior managers have been maintained at these levels for both the 2016/17 and 2017/18 financial years.

-The fixed remuneration component of the Group's key management personnel is detailed in Table 1 on page 21 and 22.
+The fixed remuneration component of the Group's KMP is detailed in Table 1 on page 21 and 22.